JuliSC/JuliSC/README.md

 👀 I’m interested in making people smile.
 If that's through a wacky local coop game or a service that makes their life easier, doesn't matter.
 Seeing that spark in people's eyes when they're having a good time, using something YOU made...
 NOTHING beats that.

-🌱 I’m currently learning Vue 3, Typescript and Tailwind CSS
+🌱 I’m currently learning Vue 3, Typescript, Tailwind CSS and how to properly test!

 💞️ I’m looking to collaborate on anything fun!